DataBiosphere/toil/docs/running/cliOptions.rst

 **Miscellaneous Options**

-  --disableCaching      Disables caching in the file store.
-This flag must be
+  --caching BOOL        Set caching options.
+This must be set to FALSE
-                        set to use a batch system that does not support cleanup, such as Parasol.
+                        to use a batch system that does not support cleanup, such as Parasol.
   --disableChaining     Disables chaining of jobs (chaining uses one job's
                         resource allocation for its successor job if